Skip to Main Content

 Images by Adobe Stock; illustration by Bankrate

-Because of those factors, CD rates have reached highs not seen in four decades.
-“The Federal Reserve raised interest rates at the fastest pace in 40 years in an effort to rein in inflation, with savers seeing the best returns on savings accounts and CDs in more than a decade,” says Greg McBride, CFA, Bankrate chief financial analyst.
-“Even though the Fed is done raising interest rates, its inclination is to leave rates at an elevated level for a period of time to be sure that inflation will get down to 2 percent, so savers should enjoy competitive returns for some time,” McBride adds.
+Although the Fed has cut rates twice in recent months, yields on competitive CDs remain higher than they’ve been in a decade, outside the current rate cycle.
+“The Federal Reserve raised interest rates at the fastest pace in 40 years during 2022 and 2023 in an effort to rein in inflation, with savers seeing the best returns on savings accounts and CDs in more than a decade,” says Greg McBride, CFA, Bankrate chief financial analyst.

-Nearly 40 years ago, certificates of deposit (CDs) were considered great investments.
+Nearly 40 years ago, CDs were considered great investments.
 The average annual percentage yield (APY) on a one-year CD was over 11 percent.

 But starting in 2009, in the aftermath of the Great Recession, average rates on shorter-term CDs were middling below 1 percent APY.
-And in the wake of the COVID-19 pandemic, the yields for all CD-terms, including 5-year CDs, plunged below 1 percent APY.
-But in the past year, CD rates have started to climb back up with the onset of federal rate hikes.
+And in the wake of the COVID-19 pandemic, the yields for all CD terms, including 5-year CDs, plunged below 1 percent APY.
+But in early 2022, CD rates started to climb back up with the onset of Fed rate hikes.
+APYs peaked in late 2023, before seeing some declines as banks anticipated the Fed would lower its benchmark rate in 2024.

-Today, the average one-year CD has an average yield of 1.77 percent, compared with 1.53 percent APY a year ago.
-The most competitive banks are offering APYs of more than 5 percent on one-year CDs.
+Today, the average one-year CD has an average yield of 1.71 percent, compared with 1.74 percent APY a year ago.
+The most competitive banks are offering APYs of up to 4.5 percent on one-year CDs.

 Here’s a look at the historical ups and downs of CD rates and some background on rate fluctuations through the decades.